Agramondis

 Duration: August 2021 – September 2022

-The in-depth diagnostic study aims to better understand the knowledge gap between rural women’s SME insurance needs and insurance product offerings currently available within these three target markets.
-This is in order to develop and roll out suitable sustainable solutions in partnership with the local insurance industry that directly respond to these needs when designing and implementing future insurance schemes.
-FGDs, KIIs and other secondary data were administered, taking into consideration different insurance development stages and market environments to reveal individual characteristics as well as provide guidance on country-specific next steps.
+The in-depth diagnostic study aimed to better understand the knowledge gap between rural women’s SME insurance needs and insurance product offerings currently available within these three target markets.
+This was in order to develop and roll out suitable sustainable solutions in partnership with the local insurance industry that directly respond to these needs when designing and implementing future insurance schemes.
+FGDs, KIIs and other secondary data were administered, taking into consideration different insurance development stages and market environments to reveal individual characteristics as well as provided guidance on country-specific next steps.

 IFC/UNIQUE - Climate-Smart Agriculture (CSA) Market Study in Nigeria